 The Maginot Line – defensive perimeter built: 1929-1940

-At the outset of World War II, France was still recovering from the First One: The Great War, commonly referred to as WWI, was primarily fought with the methods of Trench warfare, a completely inefficient form of slaughtering one another’s army across lines drawn in the sand with tons of casualties and no real change.
+At the outset of World War II, France was still recovering from the first one.
+The Great War, commonly referred to as WWI, was primarily conducted with Trench warfare, a completely inefficient method of conquering territory, but an ideal form of slaughtering one another’s army across lines drawn in the sand with tons of casualties and no real change.